 Address / Building Name Church of St Mary

 Character Area 1

 Status Listed Building Grade II

 Use Place of Worship

 List Entry Link https://historicengland.org.uk/listing/the-list/list-entry/1315008

 Brief History Originally Norman church, all but the c.1400 tower rebuilt 1822.
 Interior restored 1870 by George Frederick Bodley, gothic revivalist.
 Further alterations by Wade and Turner 1885.
+The church is also home to the War Memorial Chapel, dedicated in 1922, which features a unique hexagonal, highly decorative timber pillar, with names of the fallen inscribed on six panels.
+The church celebrated its bicentenary and the centenary of the War Memorial Chapel in 2022, with a project to display the King's Colours for the Barnsley Pals (13th and 14th Battalions of the York and Lancaster Regiment) and the commissioning of a blue plaque.

 Brief Description The tower is of deeply-coursed rubble, the rest ashlar.
 Welsh slate roof.
 Perpendicular west tower, the rest is in early English style.

 Condition Good

 Issues / Opportunities / Recommendations Potential to improve views through tree management.
 Anti-social behaviour noted, with possible security risk.